chsh2/nijiGPen/README.md

     - Boolean Operation: Union, Difference and Intersection
     - Offset/Inset Operation on either fill, outline or corners of a stroke
 - 2D Line Algorithms
-    - Sketch Cleanup: fitting multiple strokes into a single smooth one
+    - Sketch Cleanup: fit multiple strokes into a single smooth one
+    - Smart Fill: fill the line art based on strokes with hint colors
 - 3D Mesh Generation
     - Different types of meshes can be converted from 2D strokes: triangle or grid, 3D depth or normal maps
     - A series of stylized shaders